A pet parent holding her dog outdoor

 Possible side effects

 The most common adverse effect of lomustine is bone-marrow suppression.
-This condition is often accompanied by anemia, low white blood cell counts and low platelets [4].
-Changes in blood cell production can result in pale skin and breathlessness (anemia) as well as bruising under the skin and bleeding along the gums (low platelets).
+This condition is often accompanied by low neutrophils, anemia, low white blood cell counts and low platelets [4].
 In fact, approximately 40% of dogs will have a reduction in white blood cell counts (< 1,000 neutrophil cells/L), seven days after starting lomustine.1 This reduction in immune function increases the risk for infection.
-Be on alert for signs of fever, shivering, and weakness which may indicate that your dog has developed an infection.
+Be on alert for signs of fever, shivering, and weakness which may indicate that your pet has developed an infection.

 The symptoms listed below do not suggest that you take emergency measures immediately; however, if you notice that any of these symptoms persist for more than 24 hours, contact your veterinarian:2